xiejinglei/ve280/labs/lab1/README.md

 ## Implementation

-For the RC section on May 30, you need to complete `magnanimous.cpp` and `jordan_polya.cpp`.
-For the RC section on May 31, you need to complete `alternating.cpp` and `duffinian.cpp`.
+For the lab section on May 30, you need to complete `magnanimous.cpp` and `jordan_polya.cpp`.
+For the lab section on May 31, you need to complete `alternating.cpp` and `duffinian.cpp`.
+Additionally, you can try to solve the bonus problem in `apocalyptic.cpp` if interested.

 The function declarations are provided for each kind of number.
 For example, you need to implement `is_magnanimous()` in `magnanimous.cpp` to check magnanimous numbers.